MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 ```

-* draw a horizontal line of that distance across the midpoint.
+* Draw a horizontal line of that distance across the midpoint.

 ```javascript